kafka-ops/julie/README.md

     * topics, following the topic naming convention
     * Topic configuration, variables like retention, segment size, etc
     * Acls, or RBAC rules
+* Manage your cluster schemas.
+    - Support for Confluent Schema Registry

 More details and examples of the functionality can be found in the wiki.